nyplex/Simon-game/readme.md

 ## Colors

 The mains colors used on the website are dark blue, light blue and pink.
 The text is dark gray.
-This are the mains colors used on the website:
+These are the mains colors used on the website:

   - light: "#F1FAEE",
   - secondary: "#A8DADC",